 If the selected integrity protection algorithm is not the null integrity protection algorithm, the target UE shall form the KNRP-sess ID from the MSB of KNRP-sess ID it had sent in the PROSE DIRECT LINK ESTABLISHMENT REQUEST message or PROSE DIRECT LINK REKEYING REQUEST message and the LSB of KNRP-sess ID received in the PROSE DIRECT LINK SECURITY MODE COMMAND message.
 The target UE shall use the KNRP-sess ID to identify the new security context.

-After the PROSE DIRECT LINK SECURITY MODE COMPLETE message is generated, the target UE shall pass this message to the lower layers for transmission along with the target UE's layer-2 ID for 5G ProSe direct communication and the initiating UE's layer-2 ID for 5G ProSe direct communication, NRPIK, NRPEK if applicable, KNRP-sess ID, the selected security algorithm as specified in 3GPP TS 33.536 [37] , and an indication of activation of the 5G ProSe direct signalling security protection for the 5G ProSe direct link with the new security context, if applicable.
+After the PROSE DIRECT LINK SECURITY MODE COMPLETE message is generated, the target UE shall pass this message to the lower layers for transmission along with the target UE's layer-2 ID for 5G ProSe direct communication and the initiating UE's layer-2 ID for 5G ProSe direct communication, NRPIK (or Krelay-int when applicable), NRPEK (or Krelay-enc when applicable) if applicable, KNRP-sess ID, the selected security algorithm as specified in 3GPP TS 33.536 [37] , and an indication of activation of the 5G ProSe direct signalling security protection for the 5G ProSe direct link with the new security context, if applicable.

 NOTE: The PROSE DIRECT LINK SECURITY MODE COMPLETE message and further 5G ProSe direct signalling messages are integrity protected and ciphered (if applicable) at the lower layer using the new security context.